-i.
 Current tax

 Current tax comprises the expected tax payable or receivable on the taxable income or loss for the year and any adjustment to the tax payable or receivable in respect of previous years.
 The amount of current tax payable or receivable is the best estimate of the tax amount expected to be paid or received that reflects uncertainty related to income taxes, if any.
 It is measured using tax rates enacted or substantively enacted at the reporting date.
 Current tax also includes any tax arising from dividends.
-Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where appropriate.
+Management periodically evaluates positions taken in the tax regulations are subject to interpretation and establishes provisions where appropriate.